LCOGT/photonranch-docs/README.md

-#Photon Ranch Docs
+# Photon Ranch Docs

 This repository is a [Vue app](http://photonranch-docs-dev.s3-website-us-east-1.amazonaws.com) documenting syntax for the observatory commands for different device types.
+It was intended to be a place to put all useful Photon Ranch documentation.

 It is currently unused and unmaintained.

 ## Project setup